sympal/sympal-docs/reference/en/05-Sites-Explained.markdown

 When you are viewing the content of a site, the query for viewing content is automatically altered to include the conditions to limit it to show only the data from that site.
+In other words, while the `sfSympalContent` model may contain records from multiple sites, the query is automatically altered so that only the current site's content records are returned.

 ## Creating New Site

 Creating a new site is as easy as executing a few tasks from the command line.
-First we need to generate a new application to create our site for:
+First we need to generate a new application for our site:.
+This is done using the following stock symfony task:

     $ php symfony generate:app my_new_site